FY2024

 Michelle Francis reported that the Public Library Fund increase to 1.7% of general revenue is now in permanent law, as established in the state’s new budget.
 The budget also included last minute tax changes; OLC staff will be meeting with the Department of Taxation to determine how those will affect PLF calculations.
 Major events coming soon include the Ohio Library Convention and Expo in Cincinnati, and Fiscal Officer training.

-APPROVAL OF THE MINUTES of April 14 meeting
+Approval of the Minutes of April 14 meeting

 Roger Donaldson moved to approve the minutes of the April 14, 2023 meeting as presented; Holly Richards seconded.
 There was no discussion, so the Chair called for a vote on the motion; all aye.